AlexNisnevich/kalevala/rules.md

 ### Joukahainen (4)

 The value of a *Joukahainen* tile in a row or column is equal to the sum of **all** of the *Joukahainen* tiles in a row or column.
-This means that a *Joukahainen* tile may have a different value in its row and in its column.
+This means that a *Joukahainen* tile may have a different value in its row and in its column. *Joukahainen* tiles that have an increased value in their row or column are indicated by a **4+** symbol.

 *Joukahainen* tiles adjacent to *Lemminkainen* **(1)** tiles have zero value and don't contribute to the values of other *Joukahainen*s in their row and column.
 (More on *Lemminkainen* later!)